Mayo Clinic Care Network Content

 Possible interactions include:

-- Atorvastatin (Lipitor).
-Taking vitamin D might affect the way your body processes this cholesterol drug.
+• Atorvastatin (Lipitor).
+Taking vitamin D may affect the way the body uses this cholesterol medicine.

-- Calcipotriene (Dovonex, Sorilux).
-Don't take vitamin D with this psoriasis drug.
-The combination might increase the risk of too much calcium in the blood (hypercalcemia).
+• Calcipotriene (Dovonex, Sorilux).
+Don't take vitamin D with this psoriasis medicine.
+Mixing the two might raise the risk of having too much calcium in the blood, called hypercalcemia.

-- Steroids.
-Taking steroid mediations such as prednisone can reduce calcium absorption and impair your body's processing of vitamin D.
+• Steroids.
+Taking steroid medicines such as prednisone can keep the body from taking in calcium and affect how the body uses vitamin D.

-- Stimulant laxatives.
-Long-term use of high doses of stimulant laxatives can reduce vitamin D and calcium absorption.
+• Stimulant laxatives.
+Long-term use of high doses of stimulant laxatives can lessen how much vitamin D and calcium the body takes in.